Richard Thompson (Royal Navy officer): Naval career

 Thompson became Director (Technical) at the Military Aviation Authority in October 2016.
 He was appointed Director General Air at Defence Equipment and Support and Air Member for Materiel on the Air Force Board in September 2020.
+He retired from the Royal Navy on 16 October 2024.

-He was appointed an Officer of the Order of the British Empire (OBE) in the 2007 Birthday Honours, and promoted to Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours.
+Thompson was appointed Officer of the Order of the British Empire (OBE) in the 2007 Birthday Honours, and Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours.
+He was appointed Knight Commander of the Order of the Bath (KCB) in the 2023 Birthday Honours.